ArmandoDevJr258/Quotter/README.md

-this is an android app  that basivally displays quotes with smooth background imags and sounds
+this is an android app  that basically displays quotes with smooth background imags and sounds